timusri/elixir-for-platform-engineering/projects/distributed_task_scheduler/README.md

 # Distributed Task Scheduler

-A cron-like distributed task scheduler with leader election and fault tolerance.
-Schedule and execute tasks across a cluster with automatic failover.
+A cron-like distributed task scheduler with leader election and fault tolerance for platform automation.
+Schedule and execute tasks across a cluster with automatic failover - perfect for multi-region platform operations and scheduled maintenance.

 ## 🎯 Learning Objectives